superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 But KG retrieval can be optimized further by applying certain constraints.

-## Optimizing Embeddings from Knowledge Graphs Using Constraints
+## Using Constraints to Optimize Embeddings from Knowledge Graphs

 Knowledge Graphs represent entities and relationships that can be vector embedded to enable mathematical operations.
 These representations and retrieval results can be improved further by adding some **simple but universal constraints**: